-School of Science and Engineering
+School of Science and Engineering Terry J. van der Werff, D.Phil, Dean

-David L. Thorsell, Ph.D., Acting Dean

 The programs of the School of Science and Engineering seek to combine a liberal education with preparation for a professional career or graduate school in one of the sciences, mathematics or engineering.
 More generalized programs are offered for those students who wish a strong scientific or engineering background as part of a liberal education.